Much-Binding-in-the-Marsh

-Much-Binding-in-the-Marsh was a comedy show broadcast from 1944 to 1950 and 1951 to 1954 by BBC radio and in 1950–51 by Radio Luxembourg.
+Much-Binding-in-the-Marsh was a comedy show broadcast from 1944 to 1950 and 1951 to 1954 by BBC Radio and in 1950–1951 by Radio Luxembourg.
 It was written by and starred Richard Murdoch and Kenneth Horne as officers in a fictional RAF station coping with red tape and the inconveniences and incongruities of life in the Second World War.
-After the war the station became a country club and finally the show became the chronicle of a newspaper, The Weekly Bind.
+After the war the station became a country club and, for its last season, the show became the chronicle of a newspaper, The Weekly Bind.

 Among the supporting cast were Sam Costa as the officers' batman, Maurice Denham in a multitude of roles, Diana Morrison, Dora Bryan and Nicholas Parsons.
-Singers in the musical interludes in the show included Gwen Catley, Maudie Edwards.
-Binnie Hale and Doris Hare.
+Singers in the show's musical interludes included Gwen Catley, Maudie Edwards, Binnie Hale and Doris Hare.
 Among those appearing as guest stars were Phyllis Calvert, Richard Dimbleby, Glynis Johns, Alan Ladd and Jean Simmons.

-The show followed ITMA as the most popular British radio comedy, and was succeeded by Take It From Here and The Goon Show.
-After the show ended, its two stars returned to radio in later long-running series.
+The show followed It's That Man Again as the most popular British radio comedy and was succeeded by Take It from Here and The Goon Show.
+After the show ended, its two stars returned to radio in several long-running series.

 Background

 During the Second World War radio comedy was an important feature of British national life.
-The fledgling television service started by the BBC in 1936 was suspended for the duration of the war and radio was the sole broadcasting medium.
+The fledgling television service started by the BBC in 1936 was suspended for the duration of the war and radio was the sole broadcasting medium, over which the BBC had a monopoly.
 The most prominent comedy show, It's That Man Again (ITMA), ran from 1939, and was reaching audiences of 16 million listeners by 1941.
-As well as broadcasting to the civilian population the BBC had to provide entertainment for the armed forces.
-From early 1940 the BBC's General Forces Programme broadcast a show called Merry-go-Round, originally a musical show to which comedy interludes were introduced.
-From this the BBC developed comedy shows aimed at each of the three branches of the armed forces: Eric Barker's HMS Waterlogged for the Royal Navy, Charlie Chester's Stand Easy for the Army and Much-Binding-in-the-Marsh for the Royal Air Force (RAF), all largely written and performed by serving members of the respective services.
-The shows were broadcast in turn on a three-weekly cycle under the overall Merry-go-Round banner.
+As well as broadcasting to the civilian population, the BBC had to provide entertainment for the armed forces.
+From early 1940 the BBC's General Forces Programme broadcast Merry-go-Round, originally a musical show to which comedy interludes were introduced.
+From this the BBC developed comedy shows aimed at each of the three branches of the armed forces: Eric Barker's HMS Waterlogged for the Royal Navy, Charlie Chester's Stand Easy for the Army and, for the Royal Air Force (RAF), Much-Binding-in-the-Marsh, Ralph Reader and his Gang Show and Café de NAAFI.
+All the programmes were largely written and performed by serving members of the respective services.
+The shows were broadcast in turn on a three-weekly cycle for each service, under the overall Merry-go-Round banner.

-Much-Binding was written by and starred Kenneth Horne and Richard Murdoch, both RAF officers working together at the Air Ministry in London.
-Horne had been a contributor to an earlier BBC radio show for the Air Force, Ack-Ack, Beer-Beer; Murdoch was well known to listeners from his pre-war role as co-star with the comedian Arthur Askey in the show Band Waggon.
-As the established star, Murdoch was given top billing in the new show.